 Andre Vacha

-Since leaving the decentralized science space, my attention has turned inward.
-For a year and a half, I maintained a daily meditation practice.
-Mindfulness has grown from an interest seen through an aesthetic in my work into a way of being in the world.
-That shift has illuminated a critique of the digital tools and interfaces we live by; for example, most interfaces amplify distraction and acceleration, and dim presence or compassion.
+After quitting my job in 2024, my attention turned inward.
+For a year and a half, I maintained a daily meditation practice, and witnessed “mindfulness” grow from a curiosity and interest expressed as an aesthetic in my work into a way of being in the world.
+This inner shift has illuminated a critique of the many interfaces I live by - that they are designed to amplify distraction and dim presence, knowingly or unknowingly.

-My current work begins from that recognition.
-Beginning with pond, I’m exploring how software can invite a moment of pause and reflection.
+My work from 2024 onwards begins from that recognition.
+Beginning with pond, I’m exploring how software, hardware and systems can be in support of a conscious mode of being.

 2. Radical Technologies by Adam Greenfield